CandyCoded/CandyCoded/Documentation/Getting Started.md

 ## Getting Started

 Once you have imported CandyCoded into your project you can start using it right away.
-Editor extensions like `DisplayInInspector` and `EnumMask` are automatically available to all scripts.
+Editor extensions like `EnumMask` are automatically available to all scripts.
 Functionality like the Animate and Raycast methods are tucked away behind the CandyCoded namespace which can be used either by adding the namespace to a class header or calling the method directly.

 Below are a couple of ways to get started with CandyCoded.